 Instead, a lot of time can (and should) be spent on independent learning activities.

-Your child learns best not from hour after hour of lectures, but by discovering, exploring and practising the ideas they've been taught.
+Your child learns best not from an hour after hour of lectures, but by discovering, exploring and practising the ideas they've been taught.
 This solidifies their knowledge and also helps flag up any areas where their understanding is lacking.

 Of course, in some subjects like maths, the scope for independent learning is limited without worksheets, and creating them from scratch is time-consuming.